MecaLab/Babofet_DWI/README.md

     *   **SVRTK** (`svrtk.sif`): The core toolkit for slice-to-volume reconstruction (`mirtk reconstruct`, `mirtk reconstructDWI`).
 *   **Python 3**: With libraries such as `nibabel` and `numpy`.

+The pipeline assumes that brain masks have been generated beforehand.
+You can find the weights for our nnU-Net model [here](https://amubox.univ-amu.fr/s/rMAanGjdFEiegAs).

 ## Data Structure

 The pipeline is designed to work with data organized in a BIDS-like structure.